learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 ## Introduction

 The two sample t-test is used to determine if two population means are equal.
 A common application is to test if a new process or treatment is superior to a current process or treatment.

 ## Objectives

 You will be able to:

-* Understand the t-statistic, p-value, and t-test for the 2 sample t-test
-* Calculate the t-statistic and p-value using formulas as well as SciPy functions
+* Perform a two-sample t-test and make conclusions about an experiment based on the results
 * Visually represent the t-test and p-value using the t-distribution
-* Understand how the t-test and frequentist hypothesis testing relate to the concepts of signal and noise

 ## Example: